 Our experience frames our perspective, from the lifecycle of a project to how what we build can greatly affect an organization.
 We don’t take our experience lightly.
 We’ve grown from 2 people to 26 and we’re celebrating 15 years of code, pixels, databases, websites, brands, communities, foosball and other fun.

-I’m not typically known as a glass half full kinda person, but I’m learning the value in having that perspective and how experience shapes your frame of reference and can change your perspective from a bad day or year to just another day—or even better, a great one.
+I’m not typically known as a glass-half-full kinda person, but I’m learning the value of having that perspective and how experience shapes your frame of reference and can change your perspective from a bad day or year to just another day—or even better, a great one.

 Embrace the Mondays, don’t be a whiner, and remember it can always get worse.
 And when it does, you will be better for it.

 a set of criteria or stated values in relation to which measurements or judgments can be made.”the observer interprets what he sees in terms of his own cultural frame of reference.”